fl3xm3ist3r/justetf-expense-revenue-graph/README.md

 -   **Real-Time Updates**: The graph automatically refreshes when you modify the date ranges.
 -   **Automated Expense Calculation**: Expenses are calculated automatically based on your trade history.
 -   **Configurable Default Start Date**: The graph comes with a preset default start date, which can be configured at [line 30](https://github.com/fl3xm3ist3r/justetf-expense-revenue-graph/blob/master/investment-expense-vs-revenue-graph.user.js#L30).
--   **Manual Adjustments**: You can make manual adjustments for stocks that JustETF does not track.
-To implement this, populate the MANUAL_ADJUSTMENTS array at [line 32](https://github.com/fl3xm3ist3r/justetf-expense-revenue-graph/blob/master/investment-expense-vs-revenue-graph.user.js#L32) with the desired delta adjustment amount and the specific date for which you want to apply the adjustment.
-These manual adjustments will be visually represented by an orange dot on the graphs.
--   **Additional Stocks using Yahoo Finance**: You can add stocks that JustETF does not track.
-To implement this, populate the STOCKS_TRADING_HISTORY array at [line 35](https://github.com/fl3xm3ist3r/justetf-expense-revenue-graph/blob/master/investment-expense-vs-revenue-graph.user.js#L35) with the desired Stocks just as you already know it from justETF.
-These stocks will be automatically included into the graphs.
-IMPORTANT: don't forget to set the EXCHANGE_RATES at [line 37](https://github.com/fl3xm3ist3r/justetf-expense-revenue-graph/blob/master/investment-expense-vs-revenue-graph.user.js#L37) for your desired currency.
-This is needed since Yahoo Finance has different currencies for Stocks sometimes.

 ## Contribution